Mulgrave (Vic.)

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Mulgrave has 110 active public transport stops, all of which are bus stops.
 These stops are served by 37 different routes that together facilitate 5,427 weekly passenger trips.
-The accessibility of these services is rated as good, with residents on average being located just 201 meters from the nearest stop.
+The accessibility of transport in Mulgrave is rated as good, with residents typically living within 201 meters of the nearest stop.
+As a predominantly residential area, most residents commute outward from Mulgrave.
+Car remains the primary mode of transportation, used by 88% of residents, while only 6% use the train.
+On average, there are 1.6 vehicles per dwelling in Mulgrave, which is higher than the regional average.

 Frequently Asked Questions - Transport